zwt233/zwt233.github.io/_pages/about.md

 Research Interest
 ---
-I have abundant interest in **Graph Mining**, including **Graph COncolutional Network** and other exciting topics.
+I have abundant interest in **Graph Mining**, including **Graph Convolutional Network** and other exciting topics.
 My previous research experiences mainly lie on feature fusion for forcasting.

 News
 ------